meet-eu-21/Team-SA2/README.md

 ## Make prediction
 Once a model has been trainend ( pretrained model available in the repository), prediction can be done with "test_cnn.py"

+## Results
+Results are written in a csv file (see result_multi2.txt as example).
+Thif file is written as follow : index, predicted class, true class, predicted length, true length.

+class are defined as follow :
+0 - Not a Tad border
+1 - Start of a tad border
+2 - End of a tad border

+The class can be also considered as binary by summing class 1 et 2.

 ## Evaluation

 The evaluation of our results was made with Chromosight tool (original article : Matthey-Doret, C., Baudry, L., Breuer, A. et al. Computer vision for pattern detection in chromosome contact maps.
 Nat Commun 11, 5795 (2020). https://doi.org/10.1038/s41467-020-19562-7)

 A  raw2cool module has been designed in order to create the cool format expected by chromosight.

 # Support